kybidium/grad-desc-naive/README.md

 Visualizes constrast between original function and approximation using matplotlib and numpy.

-Inspired by a project in my Calculus III class, and thus transferred here from my college account (@luisojedacs).
+Inspired by a project in my Calculus III class, and thus initially transferred here from my college account (@luisojedacs).
 Choice of constants is arbitrary right now and implementation is not generalized to other functions.

 Not fully optimized--arrives at a visually-identical approximation after about 30 seconds with the current hard-coded final increment value; this happens far faster with a higher final increment value, but is less accurate.
 Current goals include generalizing the code for polynomials of random coefficients and allowing for optional command-line arguments for the final increment value, function interval, and polynomial coefficients or common function names (sin, cos, tan, etc.).